 Rental Assistance Demonstration Project

-Frequently Asked Questions about RAD
+Frequently Asked Questions

-Why do a RAD conversion?
+Why is KCHA doing a RAD conversion?

 Can I stay in my apartment?

 Yes.
-If KCHA converts your building under RAD, you can stay in your current unit and you will continue to get rental assistance.
+If KCHA converts your building under RAD, you can stay in your current unit, and you will continue to get rental assistance.

 The RAD conversion is a federal funding change and will not change your experience of living in a KCHA property.